-Tier II Properties that are NOAH will be verified as eligible for the RRES program through a selfcertification process whereby landlords or entities responsible for the affordable housing facility certify that rents are affordable to households earning less than 80% of AMI.
+Tier II Properties that are NOAH (i.e., in a Qualified Census Tract) will be verified as eligible for the RRES program through a self-certification process whereby landlords or entities responsible for the affordable housing facility certify that rents are affordable to households earning less than 80% of AMI.
 NOAH properties applying to the RRES program must submit a copy of the property's rent roll with their application.